freerange/site/soups/weeknotes/week-355.snip.markdown

 Amy and Rich spent the day working on the front-end app.
 However, I had to leave a bit early so I didn't hear what they'd been working on.

-At the end of the day, Chris, Amy & Rich adjourned to the [Old Kings Head][] for a well-deserved beverage.
+At the end of the day, Chris, Amy & Rich adjourned to the [Horse & Groom][] for a well-deserved beverage.
 They bumped into [Ben G][] who joined them for a cheeky pint.

 Anyway, that's all folks.